 Cal Cities Legal Advocacy Delivers

 Together, with our members, the Cal Cities Legal Advocacy Program participates in cases of importance to cities statewide and influences appellate courts to issue rulings favorable to cities.
-The program has accomplished the following in 2021:
+The program accomplished the following in 2022:

 considered by the Legal Advocacy Committee for amicus support